tediyang/alx-system_engineering-devops/0x19-postmortem/README.md

 ## Timeline (West African Time)

-•	10:02 AM: Configuration push was made.\n
+-	10:02 AM: Configuration push was made.
-•	10:03 AM: Outage begins.\n
+-	10:03 AM: Outage begins.
-•	10:03 AM: Pagers alerted teams.
+-	10:03 AM: Pagers alerted teams.
-•	10:03 AM – 10:10 AM: The network engineering team worked on the server.
+-	10:03 AM – 10:10 AM: The network engineering team worked on the server.
-•	10:10 AM - 10:14 AM: Successfully installed the software program and stop it service on the load balancer server.
+-	10:10 AM - 10:14 AM: Successfully installed the software program and stop it service on the load balancer server.
-•	10:15 AM: Server restarts begin.
+-	10:15 AM: Server restarts begin.
-•	10:17 AM: 100% of traffic back online.
+-	10:17 AM: 100% of traffic back online.

 ## Root Cause and Resolution